Acid Rap: Release and reception

 Acid Rap was released on April 30, 2013, after two singles from the project ("Juice" and "Acid Rain") were released on January 13 and February 22, 2013.
 The project was released as a mixtape and not an album.
 Bennett has stated, "One of my biggest talents is performing live," and considered live performances and selling merchandise a more important source of income than recorded music, which he wanted to release for free.
 More recently, he has also rapped about his hatred for record labels on "No Problem".
 Bennett, being unsigned, also had the ability to collaborate with any available artist.
 The mixtape peaked at number 5 on the Billboard 200, number 3 on the Top R&B/Hip-Hop Albums chart, number 2 on the Top Rap Albums chart, and number 18 on the Billboard Canadian Albums chart.
 The album would later chart on the Top R&B/Hip-Hop Albums at number 63, due to bootlegs on iTunes and Amazon.

 Acid Rap was met with widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the mixtape received an average score of 86, based on 21 reviews.
 It was also nominated for Best Mixtape at the 2013 BET Hip Hop Awards.
 The mixtape was ranked at number two on Spins list and number 26 on Rolling Stones list of the 50 best albums of 2013, and first on their list of best mixtapes of 2013.
 It was the second most downloaded mixtape on MixtapeMonkey.com.
 It was also ranked at number 12 on Pitchforks Top 50 Albums of 2013.
 President Barack Obama added the song "Acid Rain" to his 2016 summer playlist.

+In November 2018, The Nicholls Worth included Acid Rap in its list of the best mixtapes of the past decade, alongside A Love Letter to You (Trippie Redd, 2017), Days Before Rodeo (Travis Scott, 2014), No Ceilings (Lil Wayne, 2009), Barter 6 (Young Thug, 2015), and Luv Is Rage (Lil Uzi Vert, 2015).
 In 2019, Pitchfork listed it at number 84 on its top 200 albums of the decade.
 That same year, on June 28, Bennett officially released the mixtape onto streaming services along with his prior mixtape 10 Day.
 The track "Juice" did not have its sample cleared and is instead replaced by a 30-second voice memo by Bennett.
 It was later included in a 10th anniversary Complete Edition, with the original version of "Juice".
+In 2022, Rolling Stone ranked the album #36 in their list of the greatest hip-hop albums of all time.